jedick/MLE-capstone-project/README.md

 ## Acknowledgments

-I wish to thank my mentor, Divya Vellanki, for giving essential advice and steady encouragement throughout this project.
+I wish to thank my mentor, Divya Vellanki, for giving valuable advice and encouragement throughout this project.

 The Springboard MLE bootcamp curriculum provided the conceptual and practical foundations.